pmpbar/couchdb/README.md

 # Golang CouchDB

-pmpbar's interfaces for CouchDB using go, this is just a learning project.
+taybart's interfaces for CouchDB using go, this is just a learning project.
 Feel free to contribute if you want!